-- 1) via push button: - · Activate the Bootloader Mode of the device - Hold down the button (or the "Select" button for devices with 2 buttons) for 6 seconds.
-If the push button is recessed, use a pin or paper clip - The status LED will blink in a fast rhythm, please wait until the LED blinks slowly (about 5 seconds) - 2) by Software: - Activate the Bootloader Mode of the device - "Start the GBL\Conf.exe" program - In menu "Program Device" activate the item "Reset to Fab Settings" - The status LED will blink in a fast rhythm, please wait until the LED blinks slowly (about 5 seconds)
+• During reset to fabsetting, the status LED flashes rapidly, please wait until the LED flashes slowly (approx. 5 seconds).

+2) by Software:

+- Activate the Bootloader Mode of the device - "Start the GBL\Conf.exe" program - In menu "Program Device" activate the item "Reset to Fab Settings" - The status LED will blink in a fast rhythm, please wait until the LED blinks slowly (about 5 seconds)